-Over the twelve months of 2022, total assets increased from Php 4,067.142 M as of yearend 2021 to Php 4,832.781 M in December 31, 2022.
+Over the twelve months of 2023, total assets increased from Php 4,827.230 M as of yearend 2022 to Php 5,162.434 M in December 31, 2023.

-Plan of Operation for 2023 and Prospects for the future
+Plan of Operation for 2024 and Prospects for the future

 The Company have resumed marketing and sales activities of its remaining lots at the Goldendale Subdivision after its self-imposed moratorium on real estate sales at Goldendale as the Company feels that real estate prices have now stabilized.
+The company has also opened up its Catmon property to lease out parking slots mainly to trucks and trailers.

-The Company's fully-owned subsidiary, Primex Realty Corporation, is continuing the development of the Primex Tower, a 50-storey world-class office condominium along EDSA and Connecticut st. in upscale Greenhills and expects its completion in late 2023.
-This development, when operational, will significantly boost the recurring income portfolio of the Company for many years.
+The Company's fully-owned subsidiary, Primex Realty Corporation, has almost completed the office and commercial development of the Primex Tower, a 50-storey world-class office condominium along EDSA and Connecticut st. in upscale Greenhills and has almost completed the office and commercial segment of the edifice.
+The Hotel component located in the top 10 floors of the building is still being developed as of the present time.
+This development will significantly boost the recurring income portfolio of the Company for many years.